Auto Grad Functions

 class pyepo.func.SPOPlus(optmodel, processes=1, solve_ratio=1, reduction='mean', dataset=None)

-An autograd module for SPO+ Loss, as a surrogate loss function of SPO Loss, which measures the decision error of the optimization problem.
+An autograd module for SPO+ Loss, as a surrogate loss function of SPO (regret) Loss, which measures the decision error of the optimization problem.

 For SPO/SPO+ Loss, the objective function is linear and constraints are known and fixed, but the cost vector needs to be predicted from contextual data.